TandoorRecipes/open-tandoor-data/README.md

 If multiple sources should be given you can use `source_1`,`source_2`, ...

 Sources should be urls if possible or otherwise plausible descriptions of how data was obtained.

-## Contributing

-Feel free to contribute to this repository.

-1. Fork it
-2. Edit whatever file you want
-3. Submit a PR.
-If applicable, describe which decisions might need to be reviewed in particular.

 ## License